From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 26. Cenote Bolonchojool

-The Cenote Bolonchojool has the longes stairs and is completely vertical but if I did it, anybody that doesn’t suffer from any physical challenge can do it.
+The Cenote Bolonchojool has the longest stairs and is completely vertical, but if I did it, anybody who doesn’t suffer from any physical challenge can do it.

 Cenotes Cuzama entry fee